kocsismate/kocsismate.github.io/_posts/2017-07-23-18-year-old-ethical-hacker-got-arrested-in-hungary.md

 ## People gone mad

 The news about arresting the young ethical hacker drove people crazy and a mass mysteria soon broke out throughout Hungary.
-People wanted to have revenge on BKK and T-Systems, so they started to rate these companies on Facebook.
+People wanted to take revenge on BKK and T-Systems, so they started to rate these companies on Facebook.
 Yesterday at 3 p.m. there were more than 1500 one-star ratings on the [official Facebook page of BKK][bkk-facebook], most of them also blaming the two companies for their unprofessional attitude in the added comments.
-An the time of writing (22nd July at 10 p.m) this number increased up to **44 000 one-star**, while the [official Facebook page of the German T-Systems][t-systems-de-facebook] received more than 5000 one-stars (unfortunately [the Hungarian page][t-systems-hu-facebook] can't be rated)!
+At the time of writing (22nd July at 10 p.m) this number increased up to **44 000 one stars**, while the [official Facebook page of the German T-Systems][t-systems-de-facebook] received more than 5000 one stars (unfortunately [the Hungarian page][t-systems-hu-facebook] can't be rated)!

 ![44K one-star ratings!][bkk-rating]